JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/AllGlobal/Master/Templates/Introduction/JasonSilvestriOpenProjectExperiences.md

 # Jason Silvestri’s Open Project EXperiences (JSopX™)

-**Jason Silvestri Open Project EXperiences (JSopX™)** is an Enterprise-Level Suite of Multi-Platform, Multi-Stack Applications.
+**Jason Silvestri Open Project EXperiences (JSopX™)** is an Enterprise-Level Suite of Multi-Platform, Multi-Stack Applications that demonstrates how to unify disparate technologies under one cohesive, scalable, and maintainable ecosystem.

 ---